IDMNYU/audiolab/docs/synths.md

 *Notes:*
 - The **KBD CV** jacks on the TTSH are wired as a passive [bus](https://en.wikipedia.org/wiki/Busbar), which means they can serve as signal inputs *or* outputs.
 Patching an external signal (e.g. from the CV.OCD or the 8A) into *any* **KBD CV** jack will cause all the other outputs (and normalled connection points) to receive that signal.
 - The **KBD CV** voltage is wired by default to control inputs on all three **VCO** modules and the **VCF** *without an attenuating slider*.
 This is by design, as a direct connection betweeen the frequency-dependent modules on the ARP 2600 and its keyboard maintained the 1 volt-per-octave tuning relationship.
-If you want to run some of these modules with input from the **KDB CV** and some without, you need to insert a cable into the module input jacks to break the default connection and patch it to a constant voltage source, such as outputs on the **VOLTAGE PROCESSORS**.
+Later ARP keyboards (the Model 3604 and Model 3620) had the ability to change this voltage scaling on the keyboard before its control voltage was sent to the synthesizer.
+On the TTSH, if you want to use some of these modules with input from the **KDB CV** and some without, you need to insert a cable into the module input jacks to break the default connection.

 #### Noise Generator (NOISE GEN)